-A 2018 study by PwC found that 75% of surveyed companies now have at least one HR process in the cloud.
+A study conducted by PwC found that 75% of surveyed companies now have at least one HR process in the cloud.
 40% have core HR systems like an HR management system in the cloud and another 26% of respondents said they planned to move a core system to the cloud in the next 1-3 years.

 A Complete Solution